-FUNERAL LEAVE
+BEREAVEMENT LEAVE

-Employees may be granted two (2) days of funeral leave with pay when attending the funeral or burial rights of an immediate family member or their spouse's immediate family member.
-Immediate family member is defined as: parent, step-parent, child, step-child, brother, step-brother, sister, step-sister, spouse, grand-parent or grand-child; provided such time off shall not exceed two days on any one occasion.
-Three (3) days may be allowed if distance to travel is over one hundred fifty (150) miles.
-Employees may be required to provide documentation to Human Resources verifying need for funeral leave.
+Employees may be granted two (2) days of bereavement leave with pay in the event of the death of an immediate family member or their spouse's immediate family member.
+Immediate family member is defined as: parent, step-parent, child, step-child, brother, step-brother, sister, step-sister, spouse, grand-parent or grand-child; or an adult who stood in loco parentis\ to the employee during childhood.

+Three (3) days may be allowed if distance to travel is over one hundred-fifty (150) miles.